 AREAS OF EXPERTISE:

 He has secured millions of pounds of compensation for seriously injured Claimants and their Dependants.
-He also defends cases of similar value at Trial and at Joint Settlement Meetings for numerous Insurers, Medical Defence Organisations, Defendant Health Trusts, and the Motor Insurers Bureau.
+He also defends cases of similar value at Trial and at Joint Settlement Meetings for numerous Insurers, Medical and Dental Defence Organisations, Defendant Health Trusts, and the Motor Insurers Bureau.
 He has secured substantial awards before the Criminal Injuries Compensation Authority where the damages initially awarded were inadequate.

 Richard also has a substantial professional negligence practice in the context of negligently mishandled personal injury and clinical negligence actions.